 Decorator | decoration

 A design pattern and mechanism for creating and delivering parts of an app to other parts of an app that request them.

-Angular developers prefer to build applications by defining many simple parts that each do one thing well and then wiring them together at runtime.
+Angular developers prefer to build apps by defining many simple parts that each do one thing well and then wiring them together at runtime.

 These parts often rely on other parts.
 An Angular component part might rely on a service part to get data or perform a calculation.
 When part “A” relies on another part “B”, you say that “A” depends on “B” and that “B” is a dependency of “A”.

 You can ask a “dependency injection system” to create “A” for us and handle all the dependencies.
 If “A” needs “B” and “B” needs “C”, the system resolves that chain of dependencies and returns a fully prepared instance of “A”.

-Angular provides and relies upon its own sophisticated dependency-injection system to assemble and run applications by “injecting” app parts into other app parts where and when needed.
+Angular provides and relies upon its own sophisticated dependency-injection system to assemble and run apps by “injecting” app parts into other app parts where and when needed.